-US plans to monitor $6bn to Iran.
+Iran prisoner swap: US says it can monitor the $6bn.
 Experts are sceptical

 The money was transferred as part of a deal that saw five dual US-Iranian citizens released from captivity.

-Former US Defence Secretary Mark Esper told Fox News that the deal will "incentivise" Tehran to take more prisoners and force to the US to pay more "ransom payments", which he said would probably be used to fund Iran's weapons and nuclear programme.
+Former US Defence Secretary Mark Esper told Fox News that the deal will "incentivise" Tehran to take more prisoners and force the US to pay more "ransom payments", which he said would probably be used to fund Iran's weapons and nuclear programme.

 US officials have said the money is subject to oversight to ensure that Iran only uses it for humanitarian purposes.